For incorporated contractors

 Designed for one-person corporations

 Many contractors are both shareholder and employee.
-A paystub gives you a clean record of salary, deductions, and net pay for lenders, landlords, accountants, and CRA files.
+A paystub gives you a clean record of salary, deductions, and net pay for your payroll file, your accountant, and your CRA records.

 Canadian payroll deductions